lodum/CancerExplorer/README.md

 Presented statistical epidemiological values (SIR and CI values):
 For demonstration purpose only random example values are integrated.
 Random values of the municipalities are uploaded.
-In addition, this values are distributed randomly among all municipalities for each new query.
+In addition, these values are distributed randomly among all municipalities for each new query.

 This brings along: